ExoMars-PanCam/passthrough/README.md

 ##### Non-corresponding source elements
 Revisiting our earlier example from the **Source groups** section, we see that there are two attributes that need to be populated for each source: `lid_reference` and `emrsp_rm:operational_vid`.
-The values for both can be found in statically known attributes in the source, but we cannot `fetch` them as they are not in the same document location as the target template attributes.
+The values for both can be found in statically known attributes in the source, but we cannot `fetch` them as they do not have the same paths as the target template attributes.
 We could leave their population up to the client, but the "boiler plate" nature of the copy-paste operations involved makes `fill`ing an attractive alternative, which also has the added benefit of making this part of the template self-documenting:
 ```xml
 <emrsp_rm:Processing_Inputs pt:fetch="false()">
     <emrsp_rm:Processing_Input_Identification pt:sources="all"> <!-- one entry each for all source products -->